Last updated on February 16th, 2023 at 03:01 pm

-This 4th of July, I skipped the usual fireworks to spend the evening with my two-and-a-half year old niece, Luna, my seven-month-old nephew, Nico, and my sister Carrie.
-The family is visiting from their travels around the world, spending a few months in Massachusetts, currently staying at my parents’ house.
+On the 4th of July, I skipped the usual fireworks to spend the evening with my two-and-a-half-year-old niece, Luna, my seven-month-old nephew, Nico, and my sister Carrie.
+The family is visiting from their travels around the world, spending a few months in Massachusetts, and currently staying at my parent’s house.

 This is a family that has lived in Costa Rica, Spain, France, Turkey, Italy, Thailand, Honduras, Argentina, Indonesia, and Hawaii, among other exotic destinations.
 And that’s just over the past few years!

 I feel lucky to get to see them when they are in the States and to visit them as often as possible when they are living somewhere beautiful abroad.
 I have visited the family in Costa Rica, Spain, Hawaii, and many times in Argentina.
 One never knows where they will be off to next.
 This is definitely a family that is actively living the life of their dreams.